On a Conjecture of Feige for Discrete Log-Concave Distributions: Introduction

 Our main result is as follows.

 \begin{theorem} Let $X$ be a discrete log-concave random variable.
 Then,

 \end{theorem}

-The lower bound $e^{-1}$ is sharp among the class of discrete log-concave random variables as can be seen by taking a random variable with probability mass function $p(k) = C n^{k/n}$, $k \in \{1, \dots, n\}$, with $n$ sufficiently large, where $C$ is the normalizing constant; the details are carried out after the proof of Theorem \ref{feige} in Remark \ref{sharpness}.
+The lower bound $e^{-1}$ is sharp among the class of discrete log-concave random variables as can be seen by taking a random variable with probability mass function $p(k) = C n^{k/n}$, $k \in \{1, \dots, n\}$, with $n$ sufficiently large, where $C$ is the normalizing constant; the details are carried out in Section \ref{sharpness}.

+Since the class of log-concave distributions is stable under reflection, Theorem \ref{feige} yields analogous bounds for upper tails.
+Namely, for any discrete log-concave random variable $X$,

+Our main result is of independent interest, as it provides a sharp small deviation inequality on the class of log-concave distributions, a rich family that, in addition to containing the well known and studied distributions mentioned above, includes many interesting sequences for which explicit expressions are intractable.
+For instance, the intrinsic volumes of a convex body are log-concave by the Alexandrov-Fenchel inequality \cite{M91}, and hence by Theorem \ref{feige} we have the following immediate corollary.
+We refer to \cite{ALMT}, \cite{LMNPT} for further information on intrinsic volumes random variables and its importance in statistical learning.